mdn/content/files/en-us/web/api/toggleevent/index.md

 _This interface inherits properties from its parents, {{DOMxRef("UIEvent")}} and {{DOMxRef("Event")}}._

 - {{DOMxRef("ToggleEvent.oldState")}} {{ReadOnlyInline}}
-  - : Returns a string of either `'open'` or `'closed'`, depending on which state the element is transitioning from.
+  - : Returns either `open` or `closed`, depending on which state the element is transitioning from.
 - {{DOMxRef("ToggleEvent.newState")}} {{ReadOnlyInline}}
-  - : Returns a string of either `'open'` or `'closed'`, depending on which state the element is transitioning to.
+  - : Returns either `open` or `closed`, depending on which state the element is transitioning to.

 ## Specifications